DavidLPearce/AvoidAttract/README.md

 Parsons, A. W., C. Bland, T. Forrester, M. C. Baker-Whatton, S. G. Schuttler, W. J. McShea, R. Costello, and R. Kays.
 2016.
 The ecological impact of humans and dogs on wildlife in protected areas in eastern North America.
 Biological Conservation 203:75–88.

 Niedballa, J., A. Wilting, R. Sollmann, H. Hofer, and A. Courtiol.
 2019.
 Assessing analytical methods for detecting spatiotemporal interactions between species from camera trapping data.
 M. Rowcliffe and J. Ahumada, editors.
 Remote Sensing in Ecology and Conservation 5:272–285.

-Naidoo, R., and A. C. Burton.
-2020.
-Relative effects of recreational activities on a temperate terrestrial wildlife assemblage.
-Conservation Science and Practice 2:e271.

 ### Installation